-Orientation costs for new students are covered by the New Student Fee; however, the family orientation fee covers the processing of the reservation, staff time, mailings, printing, packet information, and meals.
+Orientation costs for new students are covered by the New Student Fee; however, the family Orientation fee covers the processing of the reservation, staffing, mailings, printing, packet information, and food.

 Orientation invitations are sent to all admitted students.
-If you have been admitted and have not received an invite in the mail, please call our office @ (701) 231-8379 or (800) 488-6378 extension #2 to verify your address.
+If you have been admitted and have not received an invitation in the mail, please call our office at (701) 231-8379 or (800) 488-6378 extension #2 to verify your address.

 Q: I sent my reservation in a few days/weeks ago.
 I haven't received my confirmation.

-Please call Student Success Programs @ (800) 488-6378 extension #2.
+Please call Student Success Programs at (800) 488-6378 extension #2.
 After receiving your information, we'll email you a confirmation within 5 business days.

 Q: What is Campus Connection?

-Campus Connection is the system used to register or change your registration schedule, access your study (class) list, the course catalog and schedule of classes, account information, financial aid information, holds, unofficial transcripts, contact information, and more.
+Campus Connection is the system used to register for courses, change your course schedule, access your study (class) list, view the course catalog and schedule of classes, your account information, financial aid information, holds, unofficial transcripts, contact information, and more.

 Q: What is my N.D.
 University System Account ID and Password?